 Daily consumption of chia seeds can potentially decrease LDL (bad) cholesterol and triglycerides levels and increase HDL (good) cholesterol levels.
 The alterations in the lipid profile would reduce the risk of cardiovascular disease, which is a frequent condition in diabetes.

 With chronic diseases like cardiovascular conditions and certain cancers, there is a continuous inflammation link.
-Caffeic acid, which is contained in chia seeds, is a strong antioxidant that has been shown to reverse inflammation in the body.
+Caffeic acid, which is contained in chia seeds, is a strong antioxidant that has antioxidant and anti‑inflammatory properties that may help reduce inflammatory markers.

 The regular consumption of these seeds may help lower levels of inflammation markers, which are often associated with inflammatory illnesses.